carles-garcia/comment-remover/README.md

 `rcom -be c++ file.cpp`

+* Remove inline comments using I/O redirection

+`rcom -i java < file.java`

 ###### Note

-* Files with trigraphs ??/ and ??' may fail since rcom doesn't replace trigraphs by their equivalent characters.
+* Files with trigraphs ??/ and ??' may fail since rcom doesn't replace trigraphs with their equivalent characters.

 ###### License